willklein/design-system-success/slides.md

 </div>

 <!--
+4:16:45
 Our story begins 6 years and 6 months ago...

 I started a new role at my first big tech company in the US, based in the Bay Area but out of an office in Boulder, Colorado.

-I joined a diverse and talented team of web and mobile developers, maybe the best team I would ever work on, in fact.
+I joined a diverse and talented team of web and mobile developers, maybe the best teams I would ever work on

 and we were tasked with improving the UX for over 60. million. users.
 -->